Grounded treatment reasoning

 Decomposes a task, chains tool calls, interprets evidence and revises when results are incomplete or unexpected.

-Real-time knowledge
+Real-time retrieval

 Tools query continuously updated biomedical resources, reasoning over evidence beyond its parametric knowledge.